Robust factory data, M&A help Europe stocks extend rally

 In a similar picture from the other side of the Atlantic,

-recorded a gain of 1.3 percent in the first quarter - has risen
+which recorded a gain of 1.3 percent in the first quarter - has

 The euro zone's blue-chip Euro STOXX 50 index